 Let's get right to the obvious follow-up question: "What, exactly, constitutes a favorable or unfavorable matchup?"

-The answer to this is never trickier than it is annually in Week 1.
-Matchups data are the sketchiest they'll be all season in the opening week, and it's a mistake to present "matchups numbers" that pertain exclusively to last season's or preseason statistics.
-Citing solely 2017 statistics assumes no change to defensive personnel, whether players on the roster or injury situations.
-Citing 2018 preseason statistics puts weight on a four-game sample in which first-team defensive players played limited snaps (often one-third of those games or less).
+In Week 1, this can be particularly tricky to determine.
+Matchup data is the sketchiest it will be all season in the opening week, and it's a mistake to present "matchup numbers" that pertain only to last season's statistics or to the 2017 preseason.
+Citing 2016 stats alone assumes no change to defensive personnel, whether it's players on the roster or injury situations.
+Citing preseason stats puts weight on a four-game sample, during which time first-team defensive players participated on limited snaps -- often one-third of each game or less.

-An additional wrinkle to consider with 2017 statistics: Fantasy point totals against individual skill positions are useful tools, but they need to be taken in context, considering the strength of schedule those teams faced.
+There's an additional wrinkle to consider with 2016 statistics: Fantasy point totals against individual skill positions are useful tools, but they need to be taken in context, considering the strength of schedule those teams faced.

 That's where the "Matchups Map" comes in.
-Each week, I'll provide a schedule-independent method to determine strength of positional matchups using the most recent, relevant data.
-Check back for updated numbers each week, including matchups highlights at each position -- both favorable and unfavorable -- based on those statistics.
+Each week, I'll provide a schedule-independent method to determine strength of positional matchups, using the most recent, relevant data.
+Check back for updated numbers each week, including matchup highlights at each position --- both favorable and unfavorable -- based on those statistics.
 For these purposes, we will use PPR (Point Per Reception) scoring, though I have analyzed this data for both PPR and non-PPR and have found that the rankings would scarcely change (if at all).
 These do, therefore, apply to both scoring formats.

 Finally, a caveat: Remember that matchups are only one ingredient in my rankings formula.
 Not every favorable matchup should be exploited; not every unfavorable matchup should be avoided.
 To get the most complete recipe for whom to start and sit, consult my weekly rankings.